 On Sunday, Steve started the day by speaking for a couple of hours about the importance of asking for detailed cost information (hours and materials) when having work done on your boat.
 Steve highlighted several ABYC requirements and strongly recommended hiring ABYC certified technicians.
 Time was spent discussing the benefits of doing work done in compliance with ABYC standards and stressed that to avoid unknown costs on refit projects it is best to get a firm quote for the work requested up front.

 Mid-morning, we again divided the class in half and Keith demonstrated the pre-check and startup of a Caterpillar diesel – including changing a Racor filter and bleeding the engine.
 Keith also showed how to change out the impeller on a Panda generator.
 Steve had a work bench in the adjacent room displaying his favorite boat tools, all neatly arranged and discussed what every boat should have on board for various maintenance and repairs and the applications where you would use them.

 During the lunch break a large group of us went over to the magnificent trawler, Retired Sailor III, to inspect this remarkable tralwer that is dialed-in, exemplifies pride of ownership and is listed for sale.
 Jeff gave tours of the interior and Steve held court in the engine room showing many of the incredible features he had recommended to the owners and that were installed at DBY.
-Here is the link to the listing write up for more details:

 After lunch Ralph had an enthusiastic crowd for his very popular presentation on anchoring and Jeff held his “Pride of Ownership” talk across the field at the Deltaville Maritime Museum.
 We wrapped up the day and the event back in the work shop with some closing comments and the awarding of certificates to all of the participants.